timur-developer/gcscope/README.md

 What the presets mean (synthetic workloads):

-- `alloc`: steady small/medium allocations with some retention (heap live gradually grows; stable GC cadence)
+- `alloc`: steady small/medium allocations with some retention; heap live gradually grows and GC cadence stays relatively stable
-- `churn`: repeated large bursts with short retention (frequent GC cycles; good for stressing STW/pacer)
+- `churn`: repeated large bursts with short retention; useful for stressing STW and the pacer
-- `idle`: mostly idle with occasional bursts (sporadic GC activity; useful to see low-frequency behavior)
+- `idle`: mostly idle with occasional bursts; useful for observing low-frequency GC behavior
-- `spike`: light background traffic + periodic heavy waves (visible spikes in heap/STW patterns)
+- `spike`: light background traffic with periodic heavy bursts; makes heap and STW spikes easy to see

 ### attach (connect to a runtime/metrics HTTP endpoint)